Cholesterol is a waxy fat-like substance that your body produces naturally mostly in your liver, sounds gross but your body can't function without it.

 You may notice a fatty skin deposit xanthoma in your cornea or yellow fat deposits around your eyelids.
 Sun FOMA are not reserved to your eyes they may also appear on your elbows knees or ankles as well as other parts of your skin.

 Eyelid cholesterol plaques are one of the important high cholesterol warning signs that you can find in the eyes.

-These plaques are yellowish in color and they usually affect upper inner eyelids but may also affect lower in your eyelids if you see these plaques in your eyes you need to think about high cholesterol symptoms.
+These plaques are yellowish in colour and they usually affect upper inner eyelids but may also affect lower in your eyelids if you see these plaques in your eyes you need to think about high cholesterol symptoms.

-Eyes with krish or yellowish ring around the outer cornea.
+Eyes with Krish or yellowish ring around the outer cornea.
 Corneal artists may be one of the physical signs of high cholesterol especially if they are found in people under 40 years of age.

 Foods to Eat to Lower Cholesterol.

 Grapes, apples and strawberries these trees are very rich in pectin a type of soluble fibre that helps lower LDL.